richtastic/ff/src/3DR/wiki/app.md

 0+1+2 = S21L1RCT

+- get / plot color histograms

+- alg for bag of words: get corners/orientations at increasing scales (0.25 / 64x64 then up) & stop after 100 @ scale

+- get / plot BoW compares

+...

+- bag of words compare
+	- test how useful histograms are
+	- ORIENTED WAY?
+	- feature count needs to be small to have fast compare [do features at scales until 100 + key points are found]
+		- 100x100 - each gets best other-score
+		- final number = average of all scores
+- comparison step:
+	- once all images are preprocessed for features:
+		- load pairs until all n * (n-1) have been compared
+			- final similarity score needs to be single number
+		- keep min best 4 ~ 6 or limited best
+			- HOW? -- repeated N-sigma-drop ?
+		- AND/OR until F - scores start to be very poor
+		=> each view has list of up to N other views match scores

-- how to handle differently sized images? in various steps of alg? resolution &| dimensions [also rotation of K ...]
+~ how to handle differently sized images? in various steps of alg? resolution &| dimensions [also rotation of K ...]
-- how many points should be searched for at each step of the process to minimize calculations/time [visualize pixel densities]
+	=> load image with resolution that best matches the desired pixel count / density => images are assume to be 'scaled up' to highest resolution of group ~ how many points should be searched for at each step of the process to minimize calculations/time [visualize pixel densities]
 - try larger image data set: 6-10
+- add histogram/features/summary & grab-bag step

 - update file/info locations
 - standardize what data formats are consistently
-- add histogram/features/summary & grab-bag step

 - add back BA steps to add points back in via projected searching & neighborhood searching
 - more accurate triangle-texture blending locations require multiple images to be loaded at same time

+- camera image rectification for radial / tangential lens distortion

+- possible way to find abs location by minimizing DIRECTION error if relative scale is unknown?
+-

 - VR transporting --- use left joystick?
 - VR rotation more fine angle

+- exact image file duplicate can be found with sha sum
+- exact image data duplicate requires image loading